- Supporting your Learning

 - Physical, medical and mental health conditions

-We work very closely with Tameside Sensory Support Services.
+IL work closely with Tameside Sensory Support Services.
 They advise us on how to support learners who have hearing or sight problems.
 They guide us on how to adapt handouts for students who have poor eyesight, and they provide equipment for students who have hearing difficulties.
 They also train our staff so that they can support students who have hearing or sight problems.

 - Basic numeracy